larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ### 2.1 Protein network retrieval

 Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of gene names from the _Gene.name_ column in the table into the **Enter protein names or identifiers** field.
-Change the **Network type** to **physical subnetwork**
+Change the **Network type** to **physical subnetwork**, before proceeding with the import.

 Next, the disambiguation dialog shows all query terms that cannot be matched to a unique STRING protein, with the first matching STRING protein for each query term automatically selected.
 This default is fine for this exercise; click the **Import** button to continue.
-Check that **View → Always Show Graphics Details** for a detailed view of the network.
+Check that **View → Always Show Graphics Details** is enabled for a detailed view of the network.

 [Import network](cycmd:string protein query query="" taxonID=9606 limit=0){: .btn .btn--cybrowser .btn--primary}